latex3/l3build/CONTRIBUTING.md

   directly available in a TeX system or as standard in the supported systems (Windows, MacOS, Linux): the exception is `zip`, which is required for sending releases to CTAN and which isn't standard on Windows

+If you are submitting a pull request, notice that

+- We use Travis-CI for (light) testing so add `[ci skip]` to documentation-only commit messages
+- We favour a single linear history so will rebase agreed pull requests on to the `master` branch